connexcs/docs/docs/class5/connexml.md

     </Response>
     ```

+### Pause

-2. **Pause**: The `Pause` verb waits silently for a given amount of time, or by default, one second.
+The `Pause` verb waits silently for a given amount of time, or by default, one second.
 `Pause` doesn't use any nouns, and a self-closing tag is mandatory.

 !!! example